Aubynj/Socket.io-ChatApp/README.md

 ```
 We are done with the database structure of the project.
 In the project directory, a folder name model contain
 the connection.js for the connection to MYSQL Database Server.
 Go ahead and change the require variables to the connection
 Start the server with the command below.
-But before that, make sure [nodemon]()
+But before that, make sure Nodemon is installed globally

 ```bash
 nodemon server.js
 ```
+That is it!
+Feel free to improve on my code if you really want to want to upgrade some functionality
+### Happy Coding :)

 ### Authors
 * John Aubyn  _Initial Work_ [Developer](http://aubynj.github.io)